metaleap/vscode-appz/libs/go/readme.md

 Updates this `StatusBarItem`'s current property values for: `text`, `tooltip`, `color`, `command`.

+`allUpdates` ──

+`return` ── A thenable that resolves when this call has completed at the counterparty and its result (if any) obtained.

 #### func (*StatusBarItem) Show

 ```go
 func (me *StatusBarItem) Show() func(func(*StatusBarItemState))
 ```
 Shows the entry in the status bar.

+`return` ── A thenable that resolves when this call has completed at the counterparty and its result (if any) obtained.

 #### type StatusBarItemState